peardeck/automation-code-challenge-test/README.md

 ## Setup

 1. Ensure you have git installed on your computer
-2. Please make sure that your solution of adding login flow is done under integration/login.specs.js file path
+2. Please make sure that your solution of adding login flow is submitted/done under cypress/integration/login.specs.js file path